-&lt;sup>230 see Tony Power SC from City of Perth Inquiry 2020 electoral recommendation 153
+234 see Tony Power SC from City of Perth Inquiry 2020 electoral recommendation 153

-&lt;sup>231 current system weighted heavily against in-person complainants, especially where WAEC is opposing and represented by State Solicitors Office threatening costs application against complainants; there are no precedents because Magistrates Courts decisions are not reported and there are no appeal rights; so common law is known only to WAEC and SSO
+235 current system weighted heavily against in-person complainants, especially where WAEC is opposing and represented by State Solicitors Office threatening costs application against complainants; there are no precedents because Magistrates Courts decisions are not reported and there are no appeal rights; so common law is known only to WAEC and SSO

-&lt;sup>232 see electoral manipulation reported in City of Perth LG Inquiry Report 2020;
+236 see electoral manipulation reported in City of Perth LG Inquiry Report 2020;

-&lt;sup>233 see Tony Power SC from City of Perth Inquiry 2020 electoral alternative recommendation 144
+237 see Tony Power SC from City of Perth Inquiry 2020 electoral alternative recommendation 144

-&lt;sup>234 see Tony Power SC from City of Perth Inquiry 2020 electoral recommendation 140
+238 see Tony Power SC from City of Perth Inquiry 2020 electoral recommendation 140

-&lt;sup>235 see Tony Power SC from City of Perth Inquiry 2020 electoral recommendation 141- 145
+239 see Tony Power SC from City of Perth Inquiry 2020 electoral recommendation 141- 145

-&lt;sup>236 this will disadvantage under-resourced candidates against well-resourced mayoral candidates in large LGs, which can be resolved by restricting total electoral expenditure and donations including in-kind donations to an upper limit; and prohibiting political party, property developer and real estate money and in-kind donations
+240 this will disadvantage under-resourced candidates against well-resourced mayoral candidates in large LGs, which can be resolved by restricting total electoral expenditure and donations including in-kind donations to an upper limit; and prohibiting political party, property developer and real estate money and in-kind donations

-In the alternative if this is not adopted the EM �ôfe for Mayor should never be secret and never conducted by the CEO.
-Additional Submissions Mayors should only speak for LG with Council permission once Council has adopted a position on the issue CEOs and employees should never speak for or on behalf of LG, and the LG Act should prohibit it.
-CEOs and employees should be prohibited from making submissions in their employed capacity including a prohibition against making submissions on behalf of or representing the LG, and it must be an offence to do so.
-4.5 Tiered Limits on Submission Number of Councillors Agree to limit Cr numbers based on population Additional Preferred Law Reform 1.
-Upper limit should be 13 CRs not 15 CRs 2.
-Employee costs are much more than Cr costs .
-There must be an upper limit of employee numbers mandated as % of LG expenditure, and through the LG Salaries Tribunal bands.
-3. Small LGs, especially rural and remote LGs might have difficulty with quorums with lower Cr numbers, and this should be taken into account say by an appeal process that would allow ministerial approval for EMs to appear by electronic means for a limited number of Council meetings and any number of Committee meetings, ability to appear electronically such as by zoom and by allowing EM to nominate proxy or deputy Crs to stand in for say up to 3 Council meetings a year.
-4. Tiers should match up with Salaries and Allowances Tribunal bands, which should be increased in number .
-4.6 No Wards for Submission ND The second have been in Birthia and Govern smaller Councils NB: The correct term here is District not Councils Agree that there should be no wards for smaller Councils subject to addressing concerns articulated above, and no wards for Regional Local Governments or for Regional Subsidiaries Additional Preferred Reform Where LGs Districts are too big, boundaries should be reset because they are unlikely to satisfy the constitutional because they are arminery to satisfy the constitutional
+- % of LG expenditure, and through the LG Salaries Tribunal bands.
+3. Small LGs, especially rural and remote LGs might have difficulty with quorums with lower Cr numbers, and this should be taken into account say by an appeal process that would allow ministerial approval for EMs to appear by electronic means for a limited number of Council meetings - should be taken into account say by an appeal process that would allow ministerial approval for EMs to appear by electronic means for a limited number of Council meetings and any number of Committee meetings, ability to appear electronically such as by zoom and by allowing EM to nominate proxy or deputy Crs to stand in for say up to 3 Council meetings a year. - 4.
+Tiers should match up with Salaries and Allowances Tribunal bands, which should be increased in number243.

+4.6 No Wards for smaller Councils

+NB: The correct term here is District not Councils

+Agree that there should be no wards for smaller Councils244 subject to addressing concerns articulated above, and no wards for Regional Local Governments or for Regional Subsidiaries Additional Preferred Reform

+- 1. Where LGs Districts are too big, boundaries should be reset because they are unlikely to satisfy the constitutional - 2. requirement of governing a locality, noting Royal Commissions held in into LG boundary resetting245. - 3.
+Manipulating nominations in wards circumvents LG Act electoral intentions246, and obstructs the tenets of a representative democracy. - 4.
+Will mean less costly elections, and more democratic representation of persons of District

+Case Study There are more nominations than vacancies, but noone has nominated in one ward.
+At last minute one nomination is lodged in vacant ward, nominee is elected unopposed without a vote.
+This possibility should not be any part of a representative democracy.

+4.7 Electoral Reform - Clear Lease Requirements

+Agree, but this is not nearly enough to deliver representative democracy in LG.

-&lt;sup>237 approx., 23,973 in 2020
+241 approx., 23,973 in 2020

-&lt;sup>238 approx. 1,154 Crs in 2021
+242 approx. 1,154 Crs in 2021

-&lt;sup>239 current bands make costs of CEOs too high for small and rural, or mendicant local governments, which means nearly all rates are acquitted on operational employee costs, and little on capital works for a District say 30,000 residents or less in a LG
+243 current bands make costs of CEOs too high for small and rural, or mendicant local governments, which means nearly all rates are acquitted on operational employee costs, and little on capital works for a District

+244 say 30,000 residents or less in a LG